shaiknazeer-codes/spotify-clone/README.md

  How to Run

-1. Download or clone the repository.
+1. Clone or download the repository.
-2. Open the project folder.
+2. Open the project folder in Visual Studio Code.
+3. Install the **Live Server** extension (if you don't already have it).
+4. Right-click on `index.html` and select **Open with Live Server**.
-3. Open "index.html" in your browser.
+5. The website will open in your default browser.

 Author